How To Budget And Personal Finance Basics

 I used to sit with my dad as he combed through the finances, his brows furrowed in concentration.
+Little did I know that on those mornings I was subconsciously learning how to budget and personal finance basics.
+They say we learn everything from our parents.

 He’d sit on a stool at our open kitchen and just devour the information over a cup of joe.
 I was curious.
 Why did he devote all this time to his spreadsheet?
 Was this a work project?